Dynamical active particles in the overdamped limit: Analytical description of the behaviour

 In the last section we derived the overdamped equations of the Hamiltonian system from Section \ref{sec:2}.
 We reduced the set of equations of motion to two, namely the coordinates $(\varphi,I)$.
 So the full dynamics of the system will be described by these two variables.
-The quantity we are interested in however is the position $q$.
-We want to know how far the HAP will move in the frictional environment.
+The quantity we are interested in however is the (generalised) position $q$.
+We want to know how far the DAP will move in the frictional environment.
 This highlights the importance of \eqref{eq:unaveragedQ}, which relates $q$ and $I$.
 This means any analytical approximation of the depot variable $I$ will give us an approximation of the displacement.

-Here we will make suitable approximations in two complementary parameter regimes shown in Figure \ref{fig:Ievo}.
+Here we will make suitable approximations in two complementary parameter regimes of small and large $\varepsilon d$ shown in Figure \ref{fig:Ievo}.

-First we find a simplified (averaged) description of the dynamics in the $(\varphi,I)$-system, yielding a simple time evolution for $I$, which we then can use to figure out the displacement using \eqref{eq:unaveragedQ}.
-In the derivation of the averaged description we rely on a certain parameter to be small.
-The case where this parameter is large is investigated separately at a later point in this section.
+First we find a simplified (averaged) description of the dynamics in the $(\varphi,I)$-system, yielding a simple time evolution for $I$, which we then can use to determine the displacement using \eqref{eq:unaveragedQ}.
+As we will see, averaging requires $\varepsilon d$ to be small.
+The case of large $\varepsilon d$ is investigated separately at a later point in this section.